 The following points will explain what I mean…

 - The argument about a woman’s place and position in God’s kingdom has, so far, been determined by the status and identity of women in Church.
-This has been based on specific instructions, seemingly given by the Apostle Paul, regarding the behaviour of some women in church, 1 Timothy Chapter 2.
+This has been based on specific instructions, seemingly given by the Apostle Paul in 1 Timothy Chapter 2, regarding the behaviour of some women in church.
 It appears these instructions, and a few others, have been the determining factor in how far women can go in pursuing the work of the kingdom.

 - For so long, women have been told “You can only come so far in church because you are a woman.
 You can only do so much because of your gender.
 God has set the protocol and status quo, and you have to accept that”.
 Many have been vigilant in enforcing, what to them, are God’s boundaries and limitations set for women within the Church.